padrino/padrino-docs/guides/05_controllers/07_prioritized-routes.html.md

 ```

 When setting a routes priority to `:low`, this route is then recognized lower
-then all "high" and "normal" priority routes.
+than all "high" and "normal" priority routes.
 You are encouraged in cases where
 there is ambiguity, to mark key routes as `:priority => :high` or catch-all
 routes as `:priority => :low` in order to guarantee expected behavior.